-With DBmarlin, our aim is to guarantee good database performance by putting the right information in the hands of more people.
+With DBmarlin, we aim to democratise the ability to guarantee good database performance by putting the right information in the hands of more people.
 Now you don’t need to be a DBA to ensure good performance.
-DBmarlin makes it easy for anyone without specialist database tuning expertise to understand problems and be able to take positive action.
+Instead, DBmarlin makes it easy for anyone without specialist database tuning expertise to understand problems and take positive action.

 DBmarlin monitors database performance, tracks changes and helps your databases run fast.

-Provides an easy to use and consistent way to monitor all your databases (MySQL, PostgreSQL, Oracle, SQL Server) both self-hosted or cloud.
+Provides an easy to use and consistent way to monitor MySQL, MariaDB, PostgreSQL, Oracle, SQL Server, IBM Db2 & CockroachDB, self-hosted or cloud.

-Captures statement text and wait states so you can see exactly where the time is spent when executing SQL within your DB.
+Captures SQL statement text and wait states so you can see exactly where the time is spent when executing SQL within your databases.

-Auto-detects changes to schema objects, database parameters, explain plans so you can see their impact on performance.
+Auto-detects changes to schema objects, database parameters and explain plans so you can see their impact on performance.